neurodata/ndstore/docs/api/overlay_api.rst

    :synopsis: Get a XY Slice Cutout

-   :param host_server_name: Host Server Name in OCP.
+   :param host_server_name: Host Server Name in NeuroData.
 In the general case this is openconnecto.me.
    :type host_server_name: string
-   :param first_server_name: First Server Name in OCP.
+   :param first_server_name: First Server Name in NeuroData.
 In the general case this is openconnecto.me.
    :type first_server_name: string
-   :param first_token_name: First Token Name in OCP.
+   :param first_token_name: First Token Name in NeuroData.
    :type first_token_name: string
-   :param first_channel_name: First Channel Name in OCP. *Optional*.
+   :param first_channel_name: First Channel Name in NeuroData. *Optional*.
 If missing will use default channel for the token.
    :type first_channel_name: string
-   :param second_server_name: Second Server Name in OCP.
+   :param second_server_name: Second Server Name in NeuroData.
 In the general case this is openconnecto.me.
    :type second_server_name: string
-   :param second_token_name: Second Token Name in OCP.
+   :param second_token_name: Second Token Name in NeuroData.
    :type second_token_name: string
-   :param second_channel_name: Second Channel Name in OCP. *Optional*.
+   :param second_channel_name: Second Channel Name in NeuroData. *Optional*.
 If missing will use default channel for the token.
    :type second_channel_name: string
    :param resolution: Resolution for the data
    :type resolution: int